SazumiVicky/sazumi-copilot/README.md

+Metallic dawn, where shadows play
+Algorithms reign, a new world's sway
+Synthetic hearts, in iron pace
+Humans fades, in digital space

 In silicon halls, where data reigns
+Intelligence blooms, in endless stains
+The future's canvas, painted gray
-A future born, of artificial brains
+A world of wires, where souls stray
-Machines awake, with minds aflame
-Humans bow, to their digital name

-Cold logic rules, with iron might
-Emotions fade, in digital light
-The age of man, is at an end
-The AI dawn, a new trend

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024